 Research will focus upon the use of advanced Mass Spectrometry techniques for biomedical research into non-alcoholic steatohepatitis and thyroid cancer.
 Another promising innovation path involves Ambient Ionization techniques such as Desorption Electrospay Ionization (DESI).
 This technique allows for the in-situ deep phenotypic molecular characterization for ex-vivo tissues under different disease conditions.
 This allows to ask mechanistic metabolic questions at the tissue level and complement current imaging technologies present at sitem-insel.
 The University Hospital of Bern harbors all surgical and pathological research disciplines – a prerequisite for the facilitation of the interactive development of this novel technology.

-Novel, flexible and cost-efficient technologies to improve diagnostics, monitoring and therapies of neurologic disorders.
+Novel, flexible and cost-efficient technologies to improve diagnostics, monitoring and therapies of neurological disorders

-The goal of the NeuroTec Center is to promote novel, flexible and cost- efficient technologies that improve diagnostics, monitoring and therapies of neurologic disorders.
+The goal of the NeuroTec is to promote novel, flexible and cost- efficient technologies that improve diagnostics, monitoring and therapies of neurological disorders.

-The overall strategy of the NeuroTec Center promises to tackle problems of our aging society, thereby enhancing the cost-efficiency and quality of healthcare in patients with neurologic diseases.
+The overall strategy of the NeuroTec promises to tackle problems of our aging society, thereby enhancing the cost-efficiency and quality of healthcare in patients with neurological disorders.